-Since we're committed to helping you keep your workflow simple, we created a Copper Chrome Extension for Gmail and Inbox.
-It's essentially a Copper app that sits on the right side of your Gmail or Inbox account, letting you work from two systems in a single place.
+Since we're committed to helping you keep your workflow simple, we created a Copper Chrome Extension for Gmail.
+It's essentially a Copper app that sits on the right side of your Gmail account, letting you work from two systems in a single place.
 This is great for teams who manage communication in Gmail and manage contacts in Copper.

 This is what the Chrome extension looks like in your Gmail inbox:

 If you don't use Chrome or if you prefer to use Gmail on your Android phone, check out our Copper Add-on for Gmail instead.

 In this module, we'll tackle the following:

 If you're instead looking to answer a question you don't think applies here, check out our Frequently Asked Questions (FAQs) article about the Chrome Extension for Gmail.

 The Copper Chrome Extension for Gmail gives you full management of records (leads, people, companies, opportunities, projects and tasks); email tracking (available on Professional and Business subscriptions); and email templates - just like you have in the Copper web app.
 You can also do things you can't do in the web app, like filter your Gmail inbox for emails associated with a Copper record.
 You do need to head back to the web app to visualize your pipeline, check your in-app reports or adjust account settings.